SeldonIO/seldon-core/docs-gb/installation/production-environment/ingress-controller/istio.md

 ### Expose Seldon mesh service

-It is important to expose `seldon-service` service to enablecommunication between deployed machine learning models and external clients or services.
-The Seldon Core 2 inference API is exposed through the `seldon-mesh` service in the `seldon` namespace.
+It is important to expose `seldon-service` service to enable communication between deployed machine learning models and external clients or services.
+The Seldon Core 2 inference API is exposed through the `seldon-mesh` service in the `seldon-mesh` namespace.
 If you install Core 2 in multiple namespaces, you need to expose the `seldon-mesh` service in each of namespace.

 1. Verify if the `seldon-mesh` service is running for example, in the namespace `seldon`.

     ```bash
-    kubectl get svc -n seldon
+    kubectl get svc -n seldon-mesh
     ```

     When the services are running you should see something similar to this: